vialink/vlk-django-jsonfield/README.md

 Installation
 ------------

-Just copy this project to any folder in your computer.
+Just copy this project to any folder in your computer or use pip.

+    pip install vlk-django-jsonfield

 Usage
 -----